 April 1 – June 30:

 Mid-Review Discussion (face-to-face meeting between supervisor and employee) occurs each year between April 1 and June 30.
 The date the discussion occurred and the discussion details are documented on the Mid-Review Discussion form or by some other method.
 The employee and the supervisor sign and date the Mid-Review Discussion signature block.

 Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the End of Review Performance Discussion signature block on the form.
 After the final review conference, the employee signs and dates the form.

 Recognizing an employee's performance reinforces continued success.
 Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc.

-Questions regarding the Employee Performance Review System should be directed to Human Resources at (785) 532-6277.
+Questions regarding the Employee Performance Review System should be directed to Human Capital Services at (785) 532-6277.